96th Academy Awards: Ratings and reception

 The American telecast on ABC drew in an average of 19.49 million people over its length, which was a 4% increase from the previous year's ceremony.
 The show also held steady in Nielsen ratings compared to the previous ceremony with 9.9% of households watching the ceremony.
 However, it garnered a lower 18–49 demo rating with a 3.8 rating among viewers in that demographic.
+Its Live+7 rating was 20.215 million people, which made it the 13th highest rated primetime telecast in the United States in 2024, behind only sport events and the second presidential debate.

 In July 2024, the broadcast was nominated for seven awards at the 76th Primetime Emmys and its corresponding Creative Arts Emmy Awards.
 Two months later, the broadcast won four of those nominations for Outstanding Variety Special (Live) (Executive Producers: Raj Kapoor, Katy Mullan, and Molly McNearney; Co-Executive Producer: Rob Paine; Producers: Taryn Hurd and Sarah Levine Hall; Host: Jimmy Kimmel), Outstanding Directing for a Variety Special (Hamish Hamilton), Outstanding Music Direction (Rickey Minor), and Outstanding Production Design for a Variety Special (Production Designers: Alana Billinglsey and Misty Buckley; Art Directors: John Zuiker and Margaux LaPresle).
 It marked the first time since the 63rd ceremony in 1991, that an Academy Awards ceremony was awarded a top Primetime Emmy Award for variety programming.